Skip to content

 return new IndexSourceType() {

-IndexSource get(String path) {
+IndexSource get(String path, PluginParams params) {

 // A test "file" to index, with each word from path wrapped in <w> tags